 15. Too Busy for Meetings

-Sometimes we say we are too busy for Alcoholics Anonymous meetings.
-I have to say that I believe that when you least want to go to a meeting, you need to go.
+Sometimes we claim we’re too busy for Alcoholics Anonymous meetings.
+Many believe that when you least want to attend a meeting, you need to go most.

-What effect does this have on our sobriety?
+- What effect does skipping meetings have on our sobriety?

-When we feel too busy for support groups, then is our sobriety at risk?
+- When we feel too busy for support groups, is our sobriety at risk?

 16. Triggers